distantorigin/miriani-next/README.md

-# MirianiNext
+# Miriani-Next

-MirianiNext is a MUSHclient soundpack implementation specifically designed for [Miriani](https://toastsoft.net/).
+Miriani-Next is a MUSHclient soundpack implementation specifically designed for [Miriani](https://toastsoft.net/).
 This soundpack enhances your gameplay experience by providing immersive audio feedback.
-MirianiNext runs on Windows and is easy to set up, allowing you to jump into the pilot seat with better sound and communication capabilities.
+Miriani-Next runs on Windows and is easy to set up, allowing you to jump into the pilot seat with better sound and communication capabilities.

 ## About This Project

-MirianiNext is a successor to the excellent work done by Eric Rosso on [Toastush](https://github.com/PsudoDeSudo/Toastush).
+Miriani-Next is a successor to the excellent work done by Erick Rosso on [Toastush](https://github.com/PsudoDeSudo/Toastush).
 With the advent of agentic coding tools, work is currently underway to migrate popular features from the VIP Mud soundpack to MUSHclient, making them more performant and maintainable.

-## New in MirianiNext
+## New in Miriani-Next

 **Audio & Configuration**
 - Completely rewritten audio system with smarter muting, foreground sound support, and dynamic category management